FACULTY

 - Employed full time with OhioHealth

-- Giving lectures since 2018, also enjoys teaching about non-medical topics."
+- Giving lectures to residents since 2018, enjoys teaching about “non-medical topics."

 Alan David, MD (HE/HIM)